Lucas-C/ludochaordic/content/2018-04-24-python-modules-imports-visualization.md

 into a fixed-size string of digits.

-This idea is similar to the binary numeral system, notably with the same concept of most / least significant digits, except that the range covered is `[0, 360]` and we want as many digits as the module tree depth.
+This idea is similar to the binary numeral system, notably with the same concept of most / least significant digits, except that the final range covered is `[0, 360]` and we want as many digits as the module tree depth.

 Once this numeral system [base radix](https://en.wikipedia.org/wiki/Radix) is computed from those 2 constraints, computing the hue value is simply a matter of a basic [exponentiation](https://en.wikipedia.org/wiki/Positional_notation#Exponentiation) :